Jeff Davis County DUI Bail Information

 Posting bail is just the first step.
 After you are released, you have certain obligations:

-- Conditions of Release: You may be subject to certain conditions of release, such as abstaining from alcohol, attending AA meetings, or installing an ignition interlock device (IID) in your vehicle.
-The judge will specify these conditions.
+- Conditions of Release: You may be subject to certain conditions of release, such as abstaining from alcohol or drugs, avoiding contact with certain individuals, or remaining within Jeff Davis County.
+These conditions will be outlined in your release paperwork.